-In the 1750s, the conflicting ambitions of three great empires—France, Great Britain, and the Iroquois League—crashed together in the backcountry of Pennsylvania.
-In the resulting war, fought between 1755 and 1760, the future of the North American continent was largely determined.
+So, three great empires—France, Great Britain, and the Iroquois League—clashed in the backcountry of Pennsylvania in a war fought between 1755 and 1760 that largely determined the future of the North American continent.

 On a fateful spring day in 1754, a young military officer named George Washington led his regiment of Virginia provincials into battle against French troops near the Forks of the Ohio River, in the wilds of western Pennsylvania.
 They didn't know it, but the destiny of America hung in the balance.